Dean's Funding Initiatives

 For questions, please contact:

-Dr. John Fray, Sr. Director of Development
+Dr. John Fray, Senior Director of Development

 John_Fray@baylor.edu